-Building a product without a roadmap is like constructing a skyscraper without blueprints.
-Sure, you might get something that stays up, but it won't look like the photos you had in your head, and the builders will use a lot more time and material than planned.
+A product without a roadmap is like building a skyscraper without blueprints.
+You might end up with something standing, but it will take more time and effort than planned.

 What Is a Product Roadmap?